osohq/oso/docs/content/python/reference/lib.md

 {{% callout "Adding roles to your application?" "blue" %}}

-We just released the next version of the Oso roles feature.
+We just released the next version of the Oso Roles feature.

 [Check it out here!](/guides/roles/)